 What Is the Eggshell Skull Rule?

-The eggshell skull rule (AKA the thin skull rule) is a principle in civil law which states that all victims should be fully compensated for their losses, even in situations where the victim was more-susceptible to injury due to a predisposing condition or preexisting injury.
+The eggshell skull rule (AKA “egg shell rule” or “thin skull rule”) is a principle in civil law which states that all victims should be fully compensated for their losses, even in situations where the victim was more-susceptible to injury due to a predisposing condition or preexisting injury.